Home | Contact Us | Leaded Glass | Crests | Hardware | Architectural Stone | Paneling | Gallery | Concepts | About Our Company | Catalog

 Tudor Panel Half-Light Oak Door

 We make classic Tudor doors from high quality woods (oak, mahogany) that were inspired by English Manor and Castle works.
-Our doors are made with traditional joinery methods (mortise and tenon) and can be made to most any size and thickness.
+Our doors can be made to almost size and thickness.
 Our most classic door item is a plank door that looks ideal on Tudor architecture.
 We can also add window(s) to most any Manor door to provide wonderful light and beautiful leaded glass into your home.
-Stuart Plank Mahogany Door

 Stuart Plank Mahogany Door